 The Syndicate's principal activity continues to be the transaction of term life insurance and reinsurance business as the Syndicate runs-off its business following the previous Managing Agent's, AmTrust Syndicates Limited ('ASL'), decision to cease underwriting at the end of 2018.
 With effect from 1 January 2019 the Syndicate was placed into run-off.
 The Syndicate capacity for the 2018 year of account was £20.0m.

 Significant events

-The 2017 year of account of the Syndicate closed into the 2018 year of account effective 1 January 2020 leaving the 2018 year of account as the sole remaining open year of account.
-The 2018 year of account has not closed at 36 months and remains open given the lack of either a successor year of account or a market for an external RITC.
-Management continues to work towards concluding the business of the Syndicate at the earliest opportunity.
+The sole remaining open year of account, 2018 did not close at 36 or 48 months and remains open given the lack of either a successor year of account or a market for an external RITC.